 Perhaps ECY should create an ad-hoc group to study this problem.

-What about projects that reduce traffic count (e.g. installing a bike lane)?
+What about projects that reduce traffic count as a source control strategy (e.g., installing a bike lane)?

 2 – Changes to Better Support WQ

-Recommend listing everything (things to change or add to the system), then have PAC members rate for priority.
+Recommend listing everything (things to change or add to the SSC framework), then have PAC members rate for priority.
 Create smaller groups to work on the highest voted items.

 The basin planning process is large, unruly, and expensive.
 Is there a smaller, leaner process we can use to plan projects that will still get points?